How to wake up at a reasonable hour

 - Keep going about your life as usual, not changing your schedule at all.
 Just get used to the idea of “do things when alarm rings” instead of “do things because it’s a certain time on the clock”.
 I recommend maybe a week or more at this stage.
 (I had already been doing this step for my medications for a long time, so when I used this method for my sleep schedule, I basically skipped this step.)

 - Now, shift back the alarms by 5–10 minutes each day.
 Every time you shift back by a full hour, I recommend staying there for maybe a week just to make sure there is not even any minimal jet lag.
 (I think the sensitivity of shifting back varies a lot by person.
 I think I’m generally a lot more sensitive to jet lag than most people, so that’s why I’m recommending stopping and staying after each hour moved back.)
+You may also want to shift back everything except your morning wake-up alarm at first, so that you get more sleep (do this until you start waking up before the alarm, to figure out how much sleep your body wants).

 - Keep going until you reach your desired wake up and/or sleep time.